WWPCA/IeltsPrep/FAQ_UPDATE_DEPLOYMENT_COMPLETE.md

 ## Result

-The FAQ section on https://www.ieltsaiprep.com now displays the updated answer while maintaining all existing design, functionality, and user experience elements.
+The FAQ section on https://www.ieltsaiprep.com now displays the updated answer in BOTH locations:
+- ✅ Schema.org FAQ markup (for search engines)
+- ✅ HTML accordion section (for user display)

+All existing design, functionality, and user experience elements remain unchanged.